Dacite: Distribution

 The type locality of dacite is Gizella quarry near Poieni, Cluj in Romania.
 Other occurrences of dacite in Europe are Germany (Weiselberg), Greece (Nisyros and Thera), Italy (in Bozen quartz porphyry, and Sardinia), Austria (Styrian Volcano Arc), Scotland (Argyll), Slovakia, Spain (El Hoyazo near Almería), France (Massif de l'Esterel) and Hungary (Csódi Hill).

 Sites outside Europe include Iran, Morocco, New Zealand (volcanic region of Taupo), Turkey, United States and Zambia.

+High-silica, high-potassium calc-alkaline dacites with a geochemical signature similar to that of dacites with continental crust contamination have also been seen in the Laguna Volcanic Field in the Philippines, where they have occurred due to a combination of intracrustal partial melting and extreme differentiation of pre-existing, mantle derived underplated magmas.
+Examples of domes from oldest to youngest are Bijang, Calamba, Turupiche, San Antonio, Olila and Bulalo.

 Dacite is found extraterrestrially at Nili Patera caldera of Syrtis Major Planum on Mars.